MobileFirstLLC/extension-cli/config/README.md

 **Notes**

 - All files in this directory are included in a new extensions project
-- if a file is used for creating a new extension but should not be included in the generated project; put it in the parent (`/config`) directory
+  - files that should not be included in the generated project go in `/config` directory
-- keep this directory flat on purpose to keep things simple &mdash; create command will generate the necessary file structure
+- keep this directory flat on purpose to keep things simple &mdash; create command will generate the necessary structure